Hong Kong’s Judiciary at a Crossroads: Jimmy Lai’s Appeal Rejection and the Future of Justice Commentary

 One foreign judge who has come under fire for his involvement in Hong Kong’s judiciary is Lord David Neuberger, a former President of the UK Supreme Court.
 Neuberger has faced intense criticism for his decision to sit on the panel overseeing Lai’s trial, which has been widely decried as a “sham” by human rights groups.
 His involvement has been seen as a troubling endorsement of the proceedings, which are widely viewed as politically motivated and a violation of Hong Kong’s promised autonomy.

-Further Neuberger’s position on the International Bar Association’s (IBA) high-level legal expert panel on media freedom has also been called into question.
-The Committee for the Freedom of Hong Kong’s Director Mark Sabbah described this as “mind boggling” given that Neuberger has lent his credibility to a judicial process that many view as a crackdown on independent media.
-Jimmy Lai, the jailed media tycoon at the centre of the Hong Kong trial, is the founder of the now-shuttered Apple Daily newspaper, which was a vocal critic of the Hong Kong government.
-By presiding over Lai’s case, Neuberger has been accused of undermining the very principles of media freedom that his IBA Panel is meant to defend.
+Further, Neuberger’s position on expert panel under the Media Freedom of Coalition of States, an independent entity and advisory body has also been called into question.
+The IBA’s Human Rights Institute acts as the secretariat for the High Level Panel The Committee for the Freedom of Hong Kong’s Director Mark Sabbah described this as “mind-boggling” given that Neuberger has lent his credibility to a judicial process that many view as a crackdown on independent media.
+Jimmy Lai’s Apple Daily was a vocal critic of the Hong Kong government.
+By presiding over Lai’s case, Neuberger has been accused of undermining the very principles of media freedom that his IBAHRI Panel is meant to defend.

 Neuberger, a former President of the UK Supreme Court, has faced intense criticism for his decision to sit on the panel overseeing Lai’s trial.
 This is a man who has spent his career upholding the rule of law, yet he sees fit to participate in a judicial process that is widely regarded as a sham.
 At 78 years old, one would expect Neuberger to be a stalwart defender of human rights and the principles of justice.
 Instead, he appears to be prostituting himself to the Chinese government for cash, lending his credibility to a system that is actively working to undermine the very values he once swore to uphold.

-The question begs to be asked: at what point does a learned man of the law, a former president of the Supreme Court think it is appropriate to jail an octogenarian for exercising their right to free speech?
+The question begs to be asked: at what point does a learned man of the law, a former president of the Supreme Court think it is appropriate to jail a septuagenarian for exercising their right to free speech?
 Is this really the legacy Neuberger wants to leave behind?
 It’s a shameful indictment of his character and a betrayal of the principles that have guided his career.
 Such individuals, who were once bastions of the rule of law, are now complicit in the erosion of Hong Kong’s judicial independence.
 It’s a stain on the UK’s reputation as a champion of human rights and the rule of law.

 In light of these developments, concerns about the independence of Hong Kong’s judiciary have grown.
 The Court of Final Appeal’s rejection of Lai’s appeal has sparked fears that the city’s judicial system is becoming increasingly beholden to Beijing’s influence.
 The recent resignations of British judges Collins and Sumption have only added to these concerns, raising questions about the long-term viability of Hong Kong’s judicial independence.